+\end{enumerate} We evaluate the performance of the proposed algorithm through simulation of AUV path planning in both simulated and realistic ocean flow fields, and compare its computational cost and accuracy with the LSM method.
+The proposed method achieves comparable path cost, and has significantly lower computation cost compared with the LSM method.

-In the next section, we give the formal formulation of the problem in the optimal control structure and give the assumptions used in the paper.
-In Section \ref{algorithm}, we show how to transform the original problem into the finite dimensional optimization that we need and provide the algorithm.
-Then in Section \ref{completeness}, the detailed proof of the completeness of the algorithm is offered, accompanied with several numerical experiments in Section \ref{experiments}.
-At last, we end our paper with a brief conclusion in the last section.
+In the next section, we present the formulation of the problem in the optimal control framework and the assumptions used in the paper.
+In Section \ref{algorithm}, we show how to transform the original problem into the finite dimensional optimization, and provide the algorithm.
+In Section \ref{completeness}, proof of the completeness of the algorithm is offered, accompanied with several numerical experiments in Section \ref{experiments}.
+At last, we end our paper with a brief conclusion.